-ROUTE SCHEDULE
+SCHEDULE

-- An airline or airlines designated by the Government of the United States of America shall be entitled to operate air services on each of the air routes specified via intermediate points, in both directions, and to make scheduled landings in the Federal Republic of Germany at the points specified in this paragraph: - From the United States of America via intermediate points to Hamburg and beyond to points in Europe north and east of the Federal Republic of Germany. - 2.
-From the United States of America via intermediate points to Dusseldorf-Cologne/ Bonn, Frankfort, Stuttgart and Munich and beyond to points in Europe east and southeast of the Federal Republic of Germany and beyond. - 3.
-From the United States of America via intermediate points to Frankfort and beyond to points in Europe south and southeast of the Federal Republic of Germany and beyond to North Africa, the Near East and beyond. - B. An airline or airlines designated by the Government of the Federal Republic of Germany shall be entitled to operate air services on each of the air routes specified via intermediate points, in both directions, and to make scheduled landings in the United States of America at the points specified in this paragraph: - 1.
-From the Federal Republic of Germany via intermediate points to Boston, New York and Philadelphia and beyond to points in the Caribbean Sea and beyond to South America. - 2.
-From the Federal Republic of Germany via intermediate points to Chicago. - 3.
-From the Federal Republic of Germany via intermediate points to San Francisco or Los Angeles.\
+- 1. An airline or airlines designated by the Government of the United States shall be entitled to operate air services on each of the air routes specified via intermediate points, in both directions, to make scheduled landings in the Kingdom of the Netherlands at the points specified in this paragraph: - a.
+From the United States via intermediate points to Amsterdam and beyond. - b.
+From the United States and/or an airport serving the Canal Zone via intermediate points to Aruba, Curacao, St. Maartens, and Paramaribo and beyond. - 2.
+An airline or airlines designated by the Government of the Kingdom of The Netherlands shall be entitled to operate air services on each of the air routes specified via intermediate points, in both directions, and to make scheduled landings in the United States at the points specified in this paragraph: - a.
+The Netherlands via intermediate points in the UK, 1 Ireland, Newfoundland and the Azores to New York. - b.
+The Netherlands via intermediate points in the UK, Ireland, Iceland, Greenland, Newfoundland, Azores and Montreal to Houston. - c.
+The Netherlands Antilles via the intermediate points Ciudad Trujillo, Port au Prince, Kingston, Montego Bay, Camaguey, Havana, to Miami. - d.
+The Netherlands Antilles to New York. - 3.
+Points on any of the specified routes may at the option of the designated airlines be omitted on any or all flights.